dalibo/pitrery/INSTALL.md

   is useful when restoring as root if the user want to restore as another user.

-* `PGXLOG` is a path where transaction logs can be stored on restore, pg_xlog would then be a symbolic link to this path, like `initdb -X` would do.
+* `PGWAL` is a path where transaction logs can be stored on restore, pg_wal would then be a symbolic link to this path, like `initdb -X` would do.

 * `BACKUP_DIR` is the path to the directory where to store the backups.